yudhisteer/Understanding-Rust...finally/README.md

-# Data-Structures-with-Rust
+# Understanding Rust...finally

 ## Plan of Action
-1. Intro to Rust
-    - Core Concepts
+1. Core Concepts
-    - Ownership
+2. Ownership
-    - Borrowing
+3. Borrowing
-    - Lifetimes
+4. Lifetimes

-2. Linked Lists

 ---------------------------
-## 1. Intro to Rust

-### 1.1 Core Concepts
+## 1. Core Concepts

-### 1.2 Ownership
+## 2 Ownership

 - Every value is "owned" by a single variable, struct, vector, etc. at a time.
 - Reassigning the value to another variable, passing it to a function, or putting it into a vector moves the value.
 The old variable can't be used anymore!